Handle Your Apartment Branding Challenges With Ease Using These Tips

-The social media platform or technology a persona uses on a daily basis should definitely be included in each guide.
+The social media platform or technology a persona uses on a daily basis should be included in each guide.
 This tip (and user persona example) is especially useful for any brand or company that is internet-based.
-Not knowing both of those factors could spell trouble from the beginning, because if we were to target one of these personas on the wrong device or platform, all our efforts would be a waste.
+Not knowing both of those factors could spell trouble from the beginning because if we were to target one of these personas on the wrong device or platform, all our efforts would be a waste.

 22. Never use recognizable faces or celebrity photos.

-Creating the impression that this is a real person is key, so do not use any celebrities, people from your office, or recognizable faces.
+Creating the impression that this is a real person is key, so do not use celebrities, people from your office, or recognizable faces.
 This could lead to people subconsciously adding traits from these people to the personas.

 In this user persona example, they did the right thing and used a random person.
-It is almost like you are looking at a blank slate, which really is ideal.
+It is almost like you are looking at a blank slate, which is ideal.

-Now that you know how to create an ideal user persona, it’s time to actually go do it!
-These are going to take a while, and involve a lot of research but do not get discouraged.
+Now that you know how to create an ideal user persona, it’s time actually to go do it!
+These are going to take a while and involve a lot of research but do not get discouraged.
 In the end, they will be worth it because you will be able to help your customers better.
 When in doubt, start with a persona guide template.

 Ryan McCready is the Content Editor and Design Analyst for Venngage.
 He graduated from the University of Arkansas with a degree in economics and international business.